NoaHala/Auto-Scheduler/README.md

 Given a list of students and their availability, the system builds a schedule that:

 ✔️ Assigns each student up to **2 lessons per week**
-✔️ Makes sure **no student gets more than 1 lesson per day**
+✔️ Ensures **no student gets more than 1 lesson per day**
-✔️ **Maximizes** the number of lessons overall
+✔️ **Maximizes** the total number of lessons
-✔️ Encourages **fairness** — better to give everyone something than a few everything
-✔️ Works with **custom time windows** for each student
+✔️ Encourages **fairness** — it's better to give everyone something than to give a few everything ✔️ Supports **custom time windows** for each student

 ## How It Works

 The problem is modeled as a **min-cost network**, using **Google OR-Tools** in Java.
-I also added a **virtual sink node** to allow flexible total flow — so the system finds the optimal number of lessons automatically, instead of fixing it in advance.
+I also added a **virtual sink node** to allow flexible total flow — so the system can find the optimal number of lessons automatically, without having to predefine it.

 ---